Greek Orthodox Church of St. George (Piscataway, New Jersey): History of St. George

 The internal strife in Greece after World War I had an impact on the Highland Park community.
 Between 1921 and 1928, a rift developed in the community when parishioners took sides on the political issues affecting Greece.
-Although few records during those years exist, it has been recorded that as a result of the rift, there were two Greek schools and two different congregations that held religious services simultaneously.
+Although there are few records from those years, it was recorded that as a result of the rift there were two Greek schools and two different congregations that held religious services simultaneously.
 During this time the first Greek School was begun, a constitution was adopted, a choir was formed and the Philoptochos, St. Barbara, was begun.
-Eventually the rifts were resolved and the community moved forward into a post-war era.

-The beginning of the World War II saw the flight of many young first- generation of Greek men of the New Brunswick community go to war.
-A few did not return.
-However, during this period, many of the original founders began to consider the growth of the St. George community in a post-war era.
+Eventually the rifts were resolved.When World War II began, many young first-generation Greek men of the New Brunswick community went to war; some did not return.
 With veterans returning to the area and beginning their own families, the founders began thinking in terms of a new church building which would include a community center and classrooms for the Sunday school and Greek School.
-Thus at the general assembly meeting of December 3, 1944, a building fund committee was created for the purpose of soliciting funds for the construction of a new church and community center with classrooms.

-In the years that followed, the fundraising committee continued it efforts.
-On May 18, 1954, the committee transferred $45,020 to the church treasury – the amount collected over the ten-year period.
+At the general assembly meeting of December 3, 1944, a building fund committee was created to solicit funds for the construction of a new church and community center with classrooms.
+On May 18, 1954, the committee transferred the $45,020 collected over the ten-year period to the church treasury.
 In March 1959 the general assembly authorized the board of trustees to appoint a committee to study the feasibility of building a new church and community center.
 On June 21, 1960, by an overwhelming majority, the general assembly voted to purchase the land located at the corner of River Road and Riverview Avenue.
 Upon this approval architect William A. Loumos was retained to begin drawing the plans and specifications as recommended by the Board.
 Finally, on January 22, 1961, the general assembly voted to approve the plans for a new church.